Pilot solution for Washington State's future infrastructure tax system

 Building citizen-centered design

-We presented our project at the 2017 HCDE Capstone Open House, the biggest annual public event held by the department of Human Centered Design & Engineering and at the Smartphone Innovation Challenge held by the Mobility Innovation Center, the Washington State Transportation Commission, and select consulting team members.
+We presented our project at the 2017 HCDE Capstone Open House, the biggest annual public event held by the department of Human Centered Design and Engineering.
+We also presented at the Smartphone Innovation Challenge held by the Mobility Innovation Center, the Washington State Transportation Commission, and select consulting team members.

 Our project received positive reactions from both general public and our sponsors/clients.
 Along with a grant from the UW College of Engineering, we were awarded the Best in Show out of 14 HCDE undergraduate projects and Excellence out of 4 multidisciplinary (2 HCDE, 1 Informatics, and 1 Electric Engineering) capstone teams.